-Boeing Seattle shall record and commence an investigation of air pollution complaints as soon as practicable, but no later than three working days after receipt by Boeing Seattle.
-Boeing Seattle shall identify complaints regarding these emissions as follows:
+Boeing Auburn shall record and commence an investigation of air pollution complaints as soon as practicable, but no later than three working days after receipt by Boeing Auburn.
+Boeing Auburn shall identify complaints regarding these emissions as follows:

 - i.
-Any emissions that are, or likely to be, injurious to human health, plant or animal life, or property, or which unreasonably interfere with enjoyment of life and property; - ii.
-Any fugitive dust emissions; - iii.
-Any track-out onto paved roads open to the public; - iv.
-Any emissions of odor-bearing air contaminants; or - v.
+Any emissions that are, or likely to be, injurious to human health, plant or animal life, or property, or which unreasonably interfere with enjoyment of life and property; or - ii.
+Any fugitive dust emissions, or - iii.
+Any track-out onto paved roads open to the public, or - iv.
+Any emissions of odor-bearing air contaminants, or - v.
 Complaints regarding other applicable requirements.

-Boeing Seattle shall investigate the complaint and determine if there was noncompliance with an applicable requirement of this permit.
-If Boeing Seattle observes potential compliance problems for which there are no monitoring requirements under an applicable requirement and corrects that problem within 24 hours or shuts down the non-compliant operation until it can be operated in compliance, Boeing Seattle does not need to report this occurrence under Section V.M Compliance Certifications or V.Q.
-Reporting and Notification Reports.
+Boeing Auburn shall investigate the complaint and determine if there was noncompliance with an applicable requirement of this permit.
+If it is determined that there is such noncompliance, Boeing Auburn shall as soon as practicable but no later than 24 hours of determination of noncompliance, either correct the problem or shut down the noncompliant operation until it is repaired or corrected.
+If Boeing Auburn observes potential compliance problems for which there are no monitoring requirements under an applicable requirement and corrects that problem within 24 hours or shuts down the non-compliant operation until it can be operated in compliance, Boeing Auburn does not need to report this occurrence under V.Q.1.b Deviation Reports.
+Failure to investigate the complaint as described above is a deviation of this permit.
+If noncompliance is determined, failure to either correct the noncompliance or shut down the unit or activity within 24 hours is a deviation of this permit and must be reported under V.Q.1.b Deviation Reports.

-Boeing Seattle shall keep records for all complaints received concerning odor, fugitive emissions or nuisance.
+Boeing Auburn shall keep records for all complaints received concerning odor, fugitive emissions or nuisance.
 These records must also contain the following information:

 - i.
-The date and time of the complaint; - ii.
-The name of the person complaining, if known; - iii.
-The nature of the complaint; and - iv.
+The date and time of the complaint, - ii.
+The name of the person complaining, if known, - iii.
+The nature of the complaint, and - iv.
 The date, time and nature of any corrective action taken.